MikeKovarik/exifr/README.md

 * **Segment parser** extracts data from various metadata formats (JFIF, TIFF, XMP, IPTC, ICC)
 <br>TIFF/EXIF (IFD0, EXIF, GPS), XMP, IPTC, ICC, JFIF
 <br>See [`src/segment-parsers/`](src/segment-parsers).
-* **Dictionary** affects the way parsed output looks.
+* **Dictionary** affects the way the parsed output looks.
 <br>See [`src/dicts/`](src/dicts).

 Each reader, parser and dictionary is broken into a separate file that can be loaded and used independently.
-This way you can build your own bundle with only what you need, eliminate dead code and safe tens of KBs of unused dictionaries.
+This way you can build your own bundle with only what you need, eliminate dead code and save tens of KBs of unused dictionaries.

 Any file format can be read out of the box.
 But custom reader class for each format is needed to enable chunked reading.

 ### Translation dictionaries

 EXIF Data are mostly numeric enums, stored under numeric code.
-Dictonaries are needed to translate them into meaningful output.
+Dictionaries are needed to translate them into meaningful output.
 But they take up a lot of space (40 KB out of `full` build's 60 KB).
 So it's a good idea to make your own bundle and shave off the dicts you don't need.

 * **Key dict** translates object keys from numeric codes to string names (`output.Model` instead of `output[0x0110]`)
 * **Value dict** translates vales from enum to string description (`Orientation` becomes `'Rotate 180'` instead of `3`)
-* **Reviver** further modifies the value (converts date string to instance of `Date`)
+* **Reviver** further modifies the value (converts date string to an instance of `Date`)

 Exifr's dictionaries are based on [exiftool.org](https://exiftool.org).
 Specifically these:
 TIFF ([EXIF](https://exiftool.org/TagNames/EXIF.html) & [GPS](https://exiftool.org/TagNames/GPS.html)),
 [ICC](https://exiftool.org/TagNames/ICC_Profile.html),
 [IPTC](https://exiftool.org/TagNames/IPTC.html),
 [JFIF](https://exiftool.org/TagNames/JFIF.html)

-## Advanced

-Tips for advanced users.
-You don't need to read further unless you're into customization and bundlers.

 <details>
 <summary><b>Configure your own exifr</b></summary>